doramagnoni/Sproutly/README.md

 Fix: N/A – The feature worked as expected.

 **Test Results:** Our current tests pass successfully, giving us confidence in the stability of Sproutly's core features.
 We are committed to expanding our test coverage as we add new functionalities.

+## 🔧🐛 Troubleshooting

+*Image Upload and Display:
+Due to time constraints and technical challenges, the integration of Cloudinary for image upload and management was not completed.
+As a result, the image upload functionality has been temporarily removed from the application.
+This includes:

+1. Excluding the image field from the PlantForm, preventing users from uploading images when adding or editing plants.
+2. Removing the image display logic from the templates, so placeholder images or no images are shown instead.

 ## 🗄️ Deployment Write-up